William L. Brinton, CCTC, CMC

 Notary Public Manual – State of Connecticut

-Administers the oath of office to all elected and appointed officials.
+- Administers the oath of office to elected and appointed official.

 Can I get my birth certificate here if I was born in another State but lived here for 20 years?